Adventus

 Checkout Flow

 I started creating a rough iteration of the flow piece by piece and as I had finished up the general thought process I realized I may encounter some friction with how I had presented the flow.
-There was an immediate question of friction with payment and shipping for a brand new user.
-They would have no linked account to pull any information from.
-It felt to me that this would be a pain point and probably lose sales and users (if it was a real app).
-So how do we still skip this step for new users?

 The first wireframe iteration of this did not include this as it was an immediate afterthought.
 So there’s not much to say here other than the process gets a little long with inputting information and it would be a genuine point of contention.